hnjw-png/oregano-oil/README.md

 * normal shade of white
 * basic shade of black

-  The reason for the colou choice is the restaraunt is a based upon salad and healthy food, so it made sense to use more natural colours from nature.
+  The reason for the colou choice is a health product, so it made sense to use more natural colours from nature.

 # Typography